bmkramer/covid19_preprints_published/README.md

 To investigate this further, I also looked at:
 * time to publication for preprints from different preprint servers,
 * links to published papers displayed on the preprint platform itself, compared to information in Crossref metadata (for medRXiv and bioRXiv)
-* the destination of preprints that get subsequently published, in relation to the preprint server they were posted on.
+* the destination of preprints that get subsequently published, in relation to the preprint server they were posted on, with special attention to publishers preprint servers are specifically linked to.

 ![](outputs/figures/preprints_published/covid19_preprints_published_week.png)